Fully Automatic Data Labeling for Ultrasound Screen Detection: Experiments and results

 \subsection{Image quality assessment}

 The quality of reconstructed images was measured using the pixel-wise Mean Squared Error (MSE) and the Structural Similarity Index (SSIM \cite{wang2004image}) with respect to the original echo images, providing median values with a 95\% confidence interval.
 For synthetic images was MSE= $0.01 \ (0.005, 0.040)$ and SSIM= $0.57 \ (0.337, 0.79)$, and for real images MSE= $0.03\ (0.01, 0.08)$ and SSIM= $0.1\ (0.03, 0.28)$.
-To aid in interpretation of the numbers, a few example pairs of original vs reconstructed images are shown in Fig. \ref{fig:image-quality}.
+To contextualize these relatively large numbers, a few example pairs of original vs reconstructed images are shown in Fig. \ref{fig:image-quality}.